-- For more information on how to configure a token provider in the PingAccess administrative console, see Token provider. - For more information on how to set up a connection between a token provider and PingAccess, see Token Providers.
+- Learn more about how to configure a token provider in the PingAccess administrative console in Token provider. - Learn more about how to set up a connection between a token provider and PingAccess in Token Providers.

 This section of the documentation provides information on how to configure a few common token providers as the token provider for PingAccess, while the previous link includes information on how to set up PingAccess to connect with the token provider.